 Blagoveshchensk 2015

-1. The concept of the enterprise, its features
+1. The concept of an enterprise, its characteristics

-An enterprise is an independent economic entity created (established) in accordance with the current legislation for the production of products, performance of work or provision of services in order to meet public needs and make a profit.
+An enterprise is an independently operating entity created (established) in accordance with current legislation to produce products, perform work or provide services in order to meet public needs and make a profit.

 After state registration, the enterprise is recognized as a legal entity and can participate in economic turnover.
 It has the following signs:

-the enterprise acts in economic circulation on its own behalf and has the right to conclude all types of civil law contracts with legal and individuals;
+· the enterprise acts in economic transactions on its own behalf and has the right to enter into all types of civil law contracts with legal and individuals;

-the company has the right to be a plaintiff and a defendant in court;
+· the enterprise has the right to be a plaintiff and defendant in court;

-the company must have an independent balance sheet and timely submit the established government bodies reporting;
+· the enterprise must have an independent balance sheet and promptly submit the established government agencies reporting;

-The enterprise must have its own name, containing an indication of its organizational and legal form.
-Enterprises can be classified in many ways:
+· the enterprise must have its own name containing an indication of its organizational and legal form.
+Enterprises can be classified according to many criteria:

-by appointment finished products enterprises are divided into producing means of production and producing consumer goods;
+· by appointment finished products enterprises are divided into those producing means of production and those producing consumer goods;

-By specialization and scale of production of the same type of products, enterprises are divided into specialized, diversified and combined.
+· according to specialization and scale of production of similar products, enterprises are divided into specialized, diversified and combined.

-By types of production process, enterprises are divided into enterprises with a single type of production, serial, mass, experimental.
+· According to the types of production process, enterprises are divided into enterprises with a single type of production, serial, mass, and pilot.

-On the basis of activity, industrial enterprises, trade, transport and others are distinguished.
+· Based on the characteristics of activity, industrial enterprises, trade enterprises, transport enterprises and others are distinguished.

-The forms of ownership distinguish between private enterprises, collective, state, municipal and joint ventures(enterprises with foreign investments).
+· according to the form of ownership, private enterprises, collective, state, municipal and joint ventures(enterprises with foreign investment).

 2. Organizational forms of enterprises

-In accordance with civil code RF in Russia, the following organizational forms of commercial enterprises can be created: business partnerships and companies (communities), production cooperatives, state and municipal unitary enterprises.
+In accordance with civil code In the Russian Federation, the following organizational forms of commercial enterprises can be created: business partnerships and societies (communities), production cooperatives, state and municipal unitary enterprises.

 3. Communities of indigenous peoples of the Russian Federation

 According to Art.
-6.1 of the Law on Non-Commercial Organizations, communities of indigenous peoples of the Russian Federation recognize forms of self-organization of persons belonging to indigenous peoples of the Russian Federation and united according to consanguinity (family, clan) and (or) territorial-neighborly principles, in order to protect their original habitat, preserve and development of traditional way of life, management, crafts and culture.
+6.1 of the Law on Non-Profit Organizations, communities of indigenous small-numbered peoples of the Russian Federation recognize forms of self-organization of persons belonging to indigenous small-numbered peoples of the Russian Federation and united according to consanguinity (family, clan) and (or) territorial-neighborhood principles, in order to protect their original habitat, preserve and development of traditional lifestyles, economics, crafts and culture.

 In turn, the definition of indigenous peoples is given in Art.
-1 of the Federal Law of April 30, 1999 N 82-FZ "On Guarantees of the Rights of Indigenous Peoples of the Russian Federation", according to which the indigenous peoples of the Russian Federation are peoples living in the territories of traditional settlement of their ancestors, preserving their traditional way of life, economic activity and crafts , numbering in the Russian Federation less than 50 thousand people and realizing themselves as independent ethnic communities.
+1 of the Federal Law of April 30, 1999 N 82-FZ “On guarantees of the rights of indigenous peoples of the Russian Federation”, according to which indigenous peoples of the Russian Federation are peoples living in the territories of the traditional settlement of their ancestors, preserving traditional ways of life, farming and crafts numbering less than 50 thousand people in the Russian Federation and recognizing themselves as independent ethnic communities.

-The unified list of indigenous peoples of the Russian Federation is approved by the Government of the Russian Federation on the proposal of the state authorities of the constituent entities of the Russian Federation in whose territories these peoples live (Decree of the Government of the Russian Federation of March 24, 2000 N 255 established such a List).
+A unified list of indigenous peoples of the Russian Federation is approved by the Government of the Russian Federation on the proposal of government authorities of the constituent entities of the Russian Federation in the territories of which these peoples live (Resolution of the Government of the Russian Federation of March 24, 2000 N 255 established such a List).

-The need for special legal status for the indigenous peoples of the Russian Federation is primarily due to the fact that such peoples, in addition to being small in number, live in extreme climatic conditions providing negative impact on the human body.
-Labor activity of these peoples in the traditional and practically the only possible areas of management for them is significantly and constantly hampered by the reduction of the natural resources at their disposal and being the source of their existence.
-The impact of such negative factors can lead to their complete extinction.
+The need for special legal status for indigenous peoples of the Russian Federation is due, first of all, to the fact that such peoples, in addition to the fact that they are small in number, live in extreme climatic conditions, providing negative impact on the human body.
+Labor activity of these peoples in traditional and practically the only areas of economic activity possible for them is significantly and constantly hampered by the reduction of the natural resources at their disposal and which are the source of their existence.
+The impact of such negative factors may lead to their complete extinction.
 In this regard, it is necessary to adopt special legal acts providing for additional measures of their legal protection.

-Such peoples are characterized by such concepts as a traditional way of life, that is, a historically established way of life support based on the historical experience of their ancestors in the field of nature management, original social organization residence, original culture, preservation of customs and beliefs, and the original habitat - a historically established area within which small peoples carry out cultural and everyday activities and which affects their self-identification, lifestyle.
+Such peoples are characterized by such concepts as a traditional way of life, that is, a historically established way of life support, based on the historical experience of their ancestors in the field of environmental management, original social organization residence, original culture, preservation of customs and beliefs, and the original habitat - a historically established area within which small peoples carry out cultural and everyday life activities and which influences their self-identification and way of life.

 The creation of such an organizational and legal form of legal entities as a community of indigenous peoples is due to the need to represent their interests, as well as to act in civil circulation.
 Unofficially similar organizations existed before.
-However, they could not register as legal entities, since the state registration authorities refused to register communities of small peoples on the grounds that civil law does not provide for such organizational and legal forms of legal entities.
+However, they could not register as legal entities, since the bodies carrying out state registration refused to register communities of small peoples on the grounds that civil legislation does not provide for such organizational and legal forms of legal entities.

 It should be noted that the right to create communities of indigenous peoples is also mentioned in the Law on Guarantees of the Rights of Indigenous Peoples of the Russian Federation and in other legal acts.
 So, in paragraph 1 of Art.
-8 of the Federal Law of July 20, 2000 N 104-FZ "On the General Principles of Organizing Communities of Indigenous Peoples of the North, Siberia and the Far East of the Russian Federation" states that communities of small peoples are organized on a voluntary basis at the initiative of persons belonging to small peoples, who have reached the age of 18.
-The will to join the community of small peoples must be expressed in the form of a written statement or in the form of an entry in the minutes of the general meeting (gathering) of members of the community of small peoples (meeting of authorized representatives of small peoples).
+8 of the Federal Law of July 20, 2000 N 104-FZ “On the general principles of organizing communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation” states that communities of indigenous peoples are organized on a voluntary basis on the initiative of persons belonging to indigenous peoples, who have reached the age of 18 years.
+The will to join the community of small peoples must be expressed in the form of a written statement or as an entry in the minutes of the general meeting (gathering) of members of the community of small peoples (meeting of authorized representatives of small peoples).

-Communities of small peoples are organized without limiting the period of activity, unless otherwise established. founding documents communities.
+Communities of small peoples are organized without limiting the period of activity, unless otherwise established constituent documents communities.

-The constituent documents of the community of small peoples are:
+The constituent documents of the community of small-numbered peoples are:

 · memorandum of association;

-The constituent agreement is concluded by the founders of the community of small peoples, and the charter is approved by the general meeting (gathering) of the members of the community (clause 3, article 8 of the Federal Law of July 20, 2000 N 104-FZ).
+The founding agreement is concluded by the founders of the community of small-numbered peoples, and the charter is approved by the general meeting (gathering) of community members (clause 3 of article 8 of the Federal Law of July 20, 2000 N 104-FZ).

 According to paragraph 1 of Art.
-3 of the Law on non-profit organizations, a non-profit organization is considered established as a legal entity from the moment of its state registration in the manner prescribed by law.
+3 of the Law on Non-Profit Organizations, a non-profit organization is considered created as a legal entity from the moment of its state registration in the manner prescribed by law.
 However, in paragraph 3 of Art.
-8 of the Federal Law of July 20, 2000 N 104-FZ says that from the moment a decision is made to organize a community of small peoples, it is considered created.
+8 of Federal Law No. 104-FZ of July 20, 2000 states that from the moment a decision is made to organize a community of small peoples, it is considered created.
 At the same time, the created community of small peoples is subject to mandatory state registration.
 After state registration, a community of small peoples acquires the rights of a legal entity.

-As in the case of others commercial organizations, the main goal of the community of indigenous peoples is the achievement of socially useful goals.
-In particular, such a socially beneficial goal, as noted in the above definition, is the protection of their original habitat, the preservation and development of traditional ways of life, management, crafts and culture.
+As in the case of others commercial organizations, the main goal of the community of indigenous peoples is to achieve socially beneficial goals.
+In particular, such a socially useful goal, as noted in the above definition, is the protection of their original habitat, the preservation and development of traditional ways of life, economics, crafts and culture.

-As with other non-profit organizations, in this case there is a rule according to which a community of small peoples has the right to carry out entrepreneurial activities that correspond to the goals for which it was created.
-Such entrepreneurial activity is mainly related to their traditional occupations - hunting, reindeer herding, fishing, etc. In this regard, it is obvious that the communities of indigenous peoples of the Russian Federation need to be given the status of a legal entity and to secure an appropriate organizational and legal form.
+As with other non-profit organizations, in this case the rule applies according to which a community of small peoples has the right to carry out business activities that correspond to the goals for which it was created.
+Such entrepreneurial activities are mainly associated with their traditional occupations - hunting, reindeer herding, fishing, etc. In this regard, the need to give communities of indigenous peoples of the Russian Federation the status of a legal entity and consolidate the appropriate organizational and legal form is obvious.

-The procedure for terminating a community of indigenous peoples and the fate of its property after termination has a certain specificity.
+The procedure for terminating a community of indigenous peoples and the fate of its property after terminating has certain specifics.
 By general rule, established in paragraph 1 of Art.
-20 of the Law on Non-Commercial Organizations, upon liquidation of a non-commercial organization, the property remaining after the satisfaction of creditors' claims is directed in accordance with the constituent documents of the non-commercial organization for the purposes for which it was created, and (or) for charitable purposes.
-If the use of the property of a liquidated non-profit organization in accordance with its constituent documents is not possible, it shall be turned into state revenue.
+20 of the Law on Non-Profit Organizations, upon liquidation of a non-profit organization, the property remaining after satisfying the claims of creditors is directed in accordance with the constituent documents of the non-profit organization for the purposes for which it was created and (or) for charitable purposes.
+If it is not possible to use the property of a liquidated non-profit organization in accordance with its constituent documents, it turns into state income.

 List of used literature

-2. Federal Law No. 104-FZ of July 20, 2000 (as amended on February 2, 2006) “On the General Principles for Organizing Communities of Indigenous Peoples of the North, Siberia and the Far East of the Russian Federation”
+2. Federal Law of July 20, 2000 N 104-FZ (as amended on February 2, 2006) “On the general principles of organizing communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation”

-3. Decree of the Government of the Russian Federation of April 17, 2006 N 536-r (as amended on May 18, 2010) “On approval of the list of indigenous peoples of the North, Siberia and the Far East of the Russian Federation”
+3. Order of the Government of the Russian Federation dated April 17, 2006 N 536-r (as amended on May 18, 2010) “On approval of the list of indigenous peoples of the North, Siberia and the Far East of the Russian Federation”

-4. Decree of the Government of the Russian Federation of 08.05.2009 N 631-r “On approval of the list of places of traditional residence and traditional economic activities of the indigenous peoples of the Russian Federation and the list of types of traditional economic activities of the indigenous peoples of the Russian Federation”
+4. Order of the Government of the Russian Federation dated 05/08/2009 N 631-r “On approval of the list of places of traditional residence and traditional economic activities of indigenous peoples of the Russian Federation and the list of types of traditional economic activities of indigenous peoples of the Russian Federation”

-Problems of overcoming a depressed economic state in regional policy Russia.
-Stabilization of the socio-economic situation in the regions of the North with extreme natural conditions, the revival of the habitat of small peoples.
+Problems of overcoming the depressed economic state in regional policy Russia.
+Stabilization of the socio-economic situation in areas of the North with extreme natural conditions, revival of the habitat of small peoples.

 test, added 11/18/2010

-The concept, economic essence and functions of the enterprise, its main features.
+Concept, economic essence and functions of an enterprise, its main features.
 Characteristics of organizational and legal forms of commercial and non-profit enterprises, their advantages and disadvantages.
-Influence of the choice of the form of the enterprise on its activity.
+The influence of the choice of enterprise form on its activities.

 The concept and main features of the enterprise.
 Organizational and legal forms of commercial and non-commercial enterprises.
 Foundations, public and religious organizations.
-Economic companies and partnerships.
+Business societies and partnerships.
 Associations of legal entities (associations and unions).

 Organizational and legal forms of commercial enterprises.
-Business partnerships and companies. production cooperatives. unitary enterprises.
+Business partnerships and societies.
+Production cooperatives.
+Unitary enterprises.
 Organizational and legal forms of non-profit enterprises.
 Associations of legal entities.

-The concept and types of business entities.
+Concept and types of business entities.
 What is "commercial activity".
 Business entities of non-profit organizations.
-Characteristics of the organizational and legal forms of commercial organizations in accordance with the Civil Code.
+Characteristics of the organizational and legal forms of commercial organizations according to the Civil Code.

 abstract, added 12/30/2010

-Non-profit organizations: concept, features.
+Non-profit organizations: concept, characteristics.
 Forms of non-profit organizations.
-Property relations of non-commercial organizations.
-Management mechanism of non-commercial structures.
+Property relations of non-profit organizations.
+The management mechanism of non-profit structures.
 Taxation of non-profit organizations.

 abstract, added 06/12/2003

-The concept, essence and features of the organizational and legal form.
+Concept, essence and characteristics of the organizational and legal form.
 Economic problems her choice for the enterprise.
 Types of commercial organizations.
-Closed comparison joint-stock company, limited liability companies and private entrepreneurs.
+Closed comparison joint stock company, limited liability company and private entrepreneur.

 The concept of an enterprise as a legal entity.
 Organizational and legal forms of the enterprise.
-Classification of the enterprise by types economic activity.
-Distinctive features commercial and non-commercial enterprises.
+Classification of enterprise by type economic activity.
+Distinctive features commercial and non-profit enterprises.
 Composition of constituent documents.

 abstract, added 04/10/2007

 Organizational and legal forms of an enterprise: concept and essence, characteristics, advantages and disadvantages.
-Analysis of the efficiency of the use of resources by Orchid LLC for 2012-2014.
-The composition and structure of working capital and labor resources enterprises.
+Analysis of the efficiency of resource use of Orchid LLC for 2012-2014.
+Composition and structure of working capital and labor resources enterprises.

-Differences between a firm and an enterprise, their place in market relations, the eligibility of participation in property turnover.
-Organizational and legal forms of enterprises (firms): business partnerships and companies, production cooperatives and unitary enterprises.
+Differences between a firm and an enterprise, their place in market relations, eligibility for participation in property turnover.
+Organizational and legal forms of enterprises (firms): business partnerships and societies, production cooperatives and unitary enterprises.

-IN GC amendments have been made, in accordance with which a new type of non-profit organizations - the community of indigenous peoples of the Russian Federation - has received legislative consolidation.
+IN GK Changes have been made in accordance with which a new type of non-profit organization - the community of indigenous peoples of the Russian Federation - has received legislative recognition.

-For the first time, such a variety of non-profit organizations was mentioned in the Law on Non-Profit Organizations.
-Yes, in paragraph 4 of Art.
-6.1 The Law on Non-Commercial Organizations states that the specifics of the legal status of communities of minorities, their creation, reorganization and liquidation, management of communities of minorities are determined by the legislation of the Russian Federation on communities of minorities.
+This type of non-profit organization was first mentioned in the Law on Non-Profit Organizations.
+So, in clause 4 art.
+6.1 The Law on Non-Profit Organizations states that the specifics of the legal status of communities of small peoples, their creation, reorganization and liquidation, management of communities of small peoples are determined by the legislation of the Russian Federation on communities of small peoples.

-In the development of these provisions Constitution RF and law The following legal acts have been adopted on non-profit organizations: the federal law dated April 30, 1999 N 82-FZ "On guarantees of the rights of indigenous peoples of the Russian Federation", the federal law dated July 20, 2000 N 104-FZ "On the general principles of organizing communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation", the federal law dated May 7, 2001 N 49-FZ "On the territories of traditional nature management of the indigenous peoples of the North, Siberia and the Far East of the Russian Federation".
-At the same time, it is fundamental the federal law dated April 30, 1999 N 82-FZ, which sets out the guarantees of the rights of indigenous peoples in the most complete way.
+In development of these provisions Constitution RF and Law The following legal acts were adopted on non-profit organizations: the federal law dated April 30, 1999 N 82-FZ “On guarantees of the rights of indigenous peoples of the Russian Federation”, the federal law dated July 20, 2000 N 104-FZ “On the general principles of organizing communities of indigenous peoples of the North, Siberia and the Far East of the Russian Federation”, the federal law dated May 7, 2001 N 49-FZ "On the territories of traditional environmental management of indigenous peoples of the North, Siberia and the Far East of the Russian Federation."
+At the same time, it is fundamental the federal law dated April 30, 1999 N 82-FZ, in which the guarantees of the rights of indigenous peoples are set out most fully.

-The need for a special legal status for the indigenous peoples of the Russian Federation is primarily due to the fact that such peoples, in addition to being small in number, live in extreme climatic conditions that have a negative impact on the human body.
-The labor activity of these peoples in the traditional and practically the only possible areas of economic activity for them is significantly and constantly hampered by the reduction of the natural resources at their disposal and being the source of their existence.
+The need for a special legal status for indigenous peoples of the Russian Federation is due, first of all, to the fact that such peoples, in addition to the fact that they are small in number, live in extreme climatic conditions that have a negative impact on the human body.
+The labor activity of these peoples in traditional and practically the only areas of economic activity possible for them is significantly and constantly hampered by the reduction of the natural resources at their disposal and which are the source of their existence.
 The impact of such negative factors can lead to their complete extinction.
 In this regard, it is necessary to adopt special legal acts providing for additional measures of their legal protection.

 According to Art.
-123.16 The Civil Code of Indigenous Peoples of the Russian Federation recognizes voluntary associations of citizens belonging to the indigenous peoples of the Russian Federation and united on the basis of consanguinity and (or) territorial-neighborhood in order to protect the original habitat, preserve and develop traditional ways of life, management, crafts and culture .
+123.16 The Civil Code of Communities of Indigenous Peoples of the Russian Federation recognizes voluntary associations of citizens belonging to the indigenous peoples of the Russian Federation and united on the basis of consanguinity and (or) territorial neighbors in order to protect the original habitat, preserve and develop traditional ways of life, economics, crafts and culture .

-The founders of communities of small peoples can only be persons belonging to small peoples who have reached the age of 18 years.
+Only persons belonging to small peoples who have reached the age of 18 can act as founders of communities of small peoples.
 The number of founders cannot be less than three.

 Foreign citizens and stateless persons cannot be founders of communities of small peoples.

-Bodies of state power of the Russian Federation, bodies of state power of subjects of the Russian Federation, bodies of local self-government, their officials cannot be founders of communities of small peoples.
+State authorities of the Russian Federation, state authorities of the constituent entities of the Russian Federation, local government bodies, and their officials cannot be founders of communities of small peoples.

-Members of a community of indigenous peoples of the Russian Federation have the right to receive part of its property or compensation for the value of such a part upon leaving the community or its liquidation in the manner prescribed by law.
+Members of a community of indigenous peoples of the Russian Federation have the right to receive part of its property or compensation for the cost of such part upon leaving the community or its liquidation in the manner prescribed by law.

-A community of indigenous peoples of the Russian Federation, by decision of its members, may be transformed into an association (union) or an autonomous non-profit organization.
+The community of indigenous peoples of the Russian Federation, by decision of its members, can be transformed into an association (union) or an autonomous non-profit organization.

 In turn, the definition of indigenous peoples is given in Art.
-1 Federal Law of April 30, 1999 N 82-FZ "On Guarantees of the Rights of Indigenous Peoples of the Russian Federation", according to which the indigenous peoples of the Russian Federation are peoples living in the territories of the traditional settlement of their ancestors, preserving their traditional way of life, economic activity and crafts, numbering less than 50 thousand people in the Russian Federation and realizing themselves as independent ethnic communities.
+1 Federal Law of April 30, 1999 N 82-FZ “On guarantees of the rights of indigenous peoples of the Russian Federation”, according to which indigenous peoples of the Russian Federation are peoples living in the territories of the traditional settlement of their ancestors, preserving traditional ways of life, farming and crafts, numbering less than 50 thousand people in the Russian Federation and recognizing themselves as independent ethnic communities.

-The Unified List of Indigenous Peoples of the Russian Federation is approved by the Government of the Russian Federation on the proposal of the state authorities of the constituent entities of the Russian Federation in whose territories these peoples live ( Decree Government of the Russian Federation of March 24, 2000 N 255 established such Scroll).
+The unified list of indigenous peoples of the Russian Federation is approved by the Government of the Russian Federation on the proposal of state authorities of the constituent entities of the Russian Federation in the territories of which these peoples live ( Resolution The Government of the Russian Federation dated March 24, 2000 N 255 established such Scroll).

-Members of the community have the right to receive a part of its property or compensation for the value of such a part when they leave the community of small peoples or when it is liquidated.
-The procedure for determining a part of the property of a community of small peoples or compensation for the cost is established by law.
+Community members have the right to receive part of its property or compensation for the cost of such part upon leaving the community of small peoples or upon its liquidation.
+The procedure for determining part of the property of a community of small-numbered peoples or compensation for the cost is established by law.

 What else to read